 96% of research activity in the department is internationally recognised (Research Excellence Framework 2014)

 You'll benefit from our unique access to the Stockholm Environment Institute, an international environmental policy unit embedded in the Department

 Our staff collaborate with a broad range of private and public organisations including UNEP, DEFRA, Forestry Commission, Natural England, Overseas Development Institute, Willis Global Insurance Broker

 This course will give you a firm grounding in the fundamental principles of environmental science and environmental management.
 You'll also learn to analyse and address specific questions in environmental science and management and you'll engage with the latest research via debate and discussion.

 You have a choice of optional modules that will allow you to tailor the course to your interests, from health, business or wildlife management and more.

 For the Masters you will need to take 100 credits of taught modules as well as 80 credits for your dissertation.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-You will also complete an 8,000 word dissertation, worth 80 credits, as part of the MSc.
+You will complete an 8,000 word dissertation as part of this MSc.
 This dissertation can either be York based, or as a placement with an external partner.
 For the former, staff in the Department will suggest a range of possible subjects and titles, but you can also devise your own title.
 For the latter, the dissertation topic will be of relevance to the external partner.
 For both types of dissertation, you will have a departmental supervisor who will provide regular guidance and will be able to comment on drafts of your dissertation.
 If you are undertaking a placement for your dissertation, you will receive additional guidance from a project supervisor.